Bair Hugger Device

 The Bair Hugger is a forced-air warming blanket system utilized to keep patients warm and maintain body temperature during surgery.
 Bair Hugger system was approved by The U.S. Food and Drug Administration (FDA) in 1987.
 Currently, 3M owns the Bair Hugger brand of forced-air warming systems.

 While studies have discovered benefits to keeping patients warm during surgery, the creator of the Bair Hugger now claims the forced-air blankets may increase risk of infection.

 Why is hypothermia during surgery risky?

 Anesthesia used during surgery may increase the risk of hypothermia.
 Perioperative hypothermia can increase the risk of surgical site infection, cardiac events, and other complications.
 Preventing hypothermia during surgery may also reduce the length of the hospital stay.

-Forced air warming blankets like Bair Hugger may reduce these and other risks by keeping the patient warmer during surgery.
-But, as some evidence suggests, these devices are not without risk.
+Forced air heating blankets such as Bair Hugger can reduce these and additional risks by keeping the patient warmer during operation.
+However, as some evidence indicates, these devices are not without risks.

 How do hospitals use the Bair Hugger system?

-Surgical teams use the Bair Hugger forced-air warming system to prevent perioperative hypothermia.
-The manufacturer has revised the original system to become a three-stage hypothermia solution.
-Hospitals can use Bair Hugger devices in three situations:
+Surgical teams use the Bair Hugger forced-air heating system to stop perioperative hypothermia.
+The maker has revised the initial system into a three-stage hypothermia alternative.
+Hospitals should use Bair Hugger devices in three scenarios:

 - Pre-operative warming with blankets or gowns.